Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 Tables \ref{ratesmodel68} and \ref{ratesmodel0} give the numbers of signal and background events in two intervals of positron energy.
 While the smaller bin ($18<E_e<28$ MeV) is realistic and reflects the region where the signal/background ratio is maximal, the wider interval ($10<E_e<28$ MeV) might be relevant to a possible upgrade (for example water plus Gadolinium, sec. \ref{concepts}) where spallation is effectively removed and only reactor neutrinos remain as background at low energy.

-From the Tables it appears that the number of signal events above 18 MeV varies between tens and hundreds depending on the \n\ energy spectra and oscillation effects.
+From the Tables it appears that the number of signal events above 18 MeV varies between $\sim$20 and $\sim$100 depending on the \n\ energy spectra and oscillation effects.
 An even larger variation should be expected in consideration of the uncertainty in the normalization of the core collapse rate (sec. \ref{snrate}).
-The $E^2$ dependence of the cross section magnifies the differences due to different energy spectra of the \n\ flux, so that the event rate for the LL model can easily be twice as large as the other models.
+The $E^2$ dependence of the cross section magnifies the differences due to different energy spectra of the \n\ flux, so that the event rate for the H spectrum can easily be twice as large as in the other cases.

-To answer the question of statistical significance, one should consider the $\sim 700$ background events in the 18-28 MeV bin, corresponding to a $1 \sigma$ statistical error of about 27 events.
-It follows that, for the exposure considered here, the signal should be statistically significant (2.5 - 4.7 $\sigma$) for the LL model.
-Instead, it may be below $3\sigma$ for the other models depending on the \df\ normalization, making a longer exposure necessary.
-In the worst case of 22 signal events, an exposure 16 times longer (for example, 20 years running time for a 0.8 Mt detector) would be required to reach a $3\sigma$ significance\footnote{Notice that these considerations on statistical significance assume that the normalization of the background is well know independently, which is not the case at this time.
-If poorly constrained, this normalization will be included in the data analysis as a fit parameter, as is currently done by the \sk\ collaboration \cite{Malek:2003ki}, and this weakens the sensitivity to the signal. }.
+To answer the question of statistical significance, one should consider the $\sim 900$ background events in the 18-28 MeV bin, corresponding to a $1 \sigma$ statistical error of about 30 events.
+It follows that, for the exposure considered here,

+the signal could reach a 3$\sigma$ significance for the H spectrum.
+In general, and depending on the \df\ normalization, a longer exposure would be necessary for a high significance observation.

+In the worst case of $\sim$26 signal events, an exposure 12 times longer (for example, 20 years running time for a 1.5 Mt detector) would be required to reach a $3\sigma$ significance\footnote{Notice that these considerations on statistical significance assume that the normalization of the background is well know independently, which is not the case at this time.
+If poorly constrained, this normalization will be included in the data analysis as a fit parameter, as is currently done by the \sk\ collaboration \cite{Malek:2003ki,Bays:2011si}, and this weakens the sensitivity to the signal.}.

-For an upgraded configuration with subtracted spallation background, the number of events from the signal can exceed 200.
+For an upgraded configuration with lower threshold and subtracted spallation background, the number of events from the signal can exceed 200.
 If the invisible muon background is subtracted as well, the signal could be comparable to or larger than the background, thus ensuring excellent statistical significance even for the most unfavorable parameters.
 This is a very strong motivation for improvements in this direction.
 A discussion of possibilities is given in sec. \ref{scintgad}.

 For generality, I also give numbers of signal events above a range of thresholds, in fig. \ref{diffposint}.
 They can be used to calculate the event rates in other energy bins of interest.
 For selected thresholds the figure also gives the 90\% C.L. interval predicted by imposing compatibility with SN1987A and with direct measurements of the \sn\ rate \cite{Lunardini:2005jf} (sec. \ref{snrate} and \ref{SN1987Acons}).
 One can see the substantial decline in the event rate with the increase of the threshold beyond the peak of the \df\ ($E \sim 6-7$ MeV, see sec. \ref{snspectra}).